One year to phase out fax machines in the NHS? Quite possibly the simplest of migrations ever, surely…

-A boon to businesses in the 80s – not least following a postal strike in 1988 – it really is a surprise to learn that not only are they still being used to transfer highly confidential patient information, but also that they are widespread.
+A boon to businesses in the 80s – not least following a postal strike in 1988.
+It’s surprising that not only are they still being used to transfer highly-confidential patient information but also that they’re widespread.

-Perhaps those of us that work at the forefront of technology are spoilt by the array of tools we have at our disposal.
+Perhaps those of us at the forefront of technology are spoilt by the tools we have at our disposal.
 Skype, Slack, Box – all systems that without which we quite simply couldn’t operate.

 An opportunity to modernise

 Commenting in a BBC news article, Rebecca McIntyre, a cognitive behavioural therapist, said: “We constantly receive faxes meant for other places in error but this is never reported.”
 In this age of data security and patient confidentiality, this is truly shocking, isn’t it?

 She adds: “You would not believe the palaver we have in the work place trying to communicate important documents to services (referrals etc.).”

 I’ve commented before that the opportunity to modernise in the NHS is huge, and coming from a base point, which includes the widespread use of fax machines, the opportunities for efficiencies and modernisation in the NHS are there for all to see.

 We rely heavily on accessing data quickly and securely.
 Applications such as Box allow us to share confidential information with our colleagues and external parties – we take this for granted even.

 But, the reason we do so is because it’s easy for us to do so and crucially, accessible and part of how we all do business in 2019.